 As authorized in 85A O.S., § 40, if an employer fails to comply with workers' compensation insurance coverage requirements or pay any civil penalty assessed against it after a judgment issued under 810:25-7-1 becomes final, the Commission may pursue relief in district court to enjoin the employer from engaging in further employment during the period of noncompliance.
+[Added at 31 Ok Reg 497, eff 2-4-14 (emergency); Added at 32 Ok Reg 1493, eff 8-27-15]

 SUBCHAPTER 9.
-INDIVIDUAL OWN RISK EMPLOYER PERMIT
+INDIVIDUAL OWN RISK EMPLOYER PERMIT 1.
+Application for Individual Own Pick Employer Permit